FAQs

 Going forward, the following decisions have been made:

-St Paul’s School has a memorandum of understanding with St Paul’s Girls’ School and we will continue to work closely with them.
-St Paul’s is also partnered with Putney High School and Latymer School through the West London Partnership.
+St Paul’s School maintains a memorandum of understanding with St Paul’s Girls’ School, and works closely with Putney High School and Latymer School through the West London Partnership, and is therefore well-equipped to guide the girls at Durston House to success at whichever school they choose after Durston.

 Based on St Paul’s School’s long experience of educating boys, this is an exciting new initiative.
 Working with other schools both in the UK and internationally, the centre will support research covering all aspects of the education of boys: knowledge and skills acquisition, co-curricular provision, and personal, social and emotional development.
 Work streams will include school-based action research, the development of resources, collaborative projects with other relevant organisations and support for parents and carers.
 This work will form the basis of informing good practice across the Group.